 Newton, Maxwell, Marx from Thomas K. Simpson, and

 Wave Forms by James Bunn, all beautifully look into the poetry and spirit of science at a high level.

 Check out Charles Muses’ book Destiny and Control in Human Systems: Chronotopology, and Arthur M. Young’s The Reflexive Universe and Mathematics, Physics and Reality for some esoteric math and physics.

-For a unique old esoteric text that anticipates much of what is being figured out in the underground:etidorhpa
+For a curious novel that anticipates much of what is being figured out in the underground:etidorhpa

 More from the scientific underground (more advanced or mathematical):

 I suggest checking out the following contemporary underground science theorists:

 Ernest McClain’s books explore music theory at the heart of ancient philosophy.
 Both of his great works here in pdf: http://www.ernestmcclain.net/